ReactiveX/RxGo/README.md

 Reactive Extensions for the Go Language

 ## Contributions
-All contributions are welcomed both in the code and docs!
-Be sure you check out [contributions](wiki/Contributions) and [roadmap](wiki/Roadmap).
+All contributions are welcome, both in development and documentation!
+Be sure you check out [contributions](contributions) and [roadmap](roadmap).

 ## Getting Started
-[ReactiveX](http://reactivex.io/), or Rx for short, is an API for programming with observable streams.
+[ReactiveX](ReactiveX), or Rx for short, is an API for programming with observable streams.
 This is a ReactiveX API for the Go language.

-*ReactiveX* is a new, alternative way of asychronous programming to callbacks, promises and deferred.
+*ReactiveX* is a new, alternative way of asynchronous programming to callbacks, promises and deferred.
 It is about processing streams of events or items, with events being any occurrences or changes within the system.

 >In Go, it is simpler to think of a observable stream as a channel which can `Subscribe` to a set of handler or callback functions.